phuongnga28/phuongnga28/README.md

 <h1 align="center">Hi 👋, I'm Nga Nguyen</h1>
-<h3 align="center">I am a final-year student in the Faculty of Electronics and Telecommunications, University of Technology, Vietnam National University Hanoi</h3>
+<h3 align="center">I am a graduate of the Faculty of Electronics and Telecommunications, University of Technology, Vietnam National University Hanoi</h3>

-- 🌱 I’m currently learning **Network and related knowledge**
+- 🌱 I am currently working in the field of software design and digital content

 - 📫 How to reach me **nguyenphuongnga289@gmail.com**